-With the increasing attention to high-speed connectivity and digital equity across the country, these topics continued to be a strong focus of our work in the past year, shaping research and outreach efforts.
-Our work was published in top-peer reviewed journals and book chapters.
-It was presented at professional conferences, shared online, and in-person workshops.
-Our findings have become part of widely shared knowledge, are referenced in media, and cited in public policy documents, state government websites, and in federal documents, such as the 2022 Economic Report of the President.
+Policy issues related to high-speed Internet connectivity and digital equity were a key aspect of our work in the past year.
+Work from these projects is at various stages of the publication process in peer reviewed journals and books.
+It was presented at professional conferences, shared online, and in virtual and in-person workshops.
+Findings from our work have been cited in the media, in federal regulatory proceedings, and are referenced on state government websites.